frejs/fre/README.md

 #### Async rendering

-Fre implement a tiny priority scheduler, which like react Fiber.
+Fre implements a tiny priority scheduler, which like react Fiber.

 Async rendering is also called `time slicing` or `concurrent mode`.

-#### keyed diff
+#### key-based reconcilation

-Fre implements a compact diff algorithm support keyed
+Fre implements a compact reconcilation algorithm support keyed, which also called diff.

 It uses hash to mark locations to reduce much size.